 They will look over your financials from the past 3 years and determine how much the owner has made and establish a valuation based on that and any other assets or income they feel is important to the businesses financial position.

-#2 Talk to 2-3 Business Brokers!
-After you have the accountants valuation, go and speak with a few business brokers (without revealing your accountants price point).
+After you have the accountants appraisal, go and speak with a few business brokers (without revealing your accountant's price point).
 The brokers will look over your financial documents and give you an estimate of what your business could sell for in the current market conditions.

-#4 How much money do you need to cover loans, future plans etc. - make sure you have an understanding of this value.
+Decide how much you need to live your life comfortably.
+Funds to cover loans, future plans etc. - make sure you have an understanding of this value.

 If you were a buyer looking at your business, how much would you be willing to pay for it.
 How long will it take them to recover the costs of buying the business?

 Hope this helps you in establishing the price for your business!
 Seeking professional help from an accountant, solicitor or business broker is important in the sales process.
 Whether you decide to sell a business privately or with a business broker its important to have your business appraised appropriately.